cs-ieee-ist/cs-essentials/content/topics/bash/ioRedirection.md

 ## Standard Input (stdin)

 Some commands can read the input from the standard input.
 By default, commands read from the stdin which is written by the keyboard, but like stdout, we can redirect the file.
-To do this, we use the "<" character, example:
+To do this, we use the "<" character, for example:

 ```bash
 ~ $ sort < ls.txt